-THIS WONDERFUL mountain region offers a remarkable welcome to those who leave the railway, and tarry awhile.
-Snow-clad peaks, gleaming white glaciers, rugged precipices, waterfalls, foaming torrents, canyons, beautiful lakes set in the heart of pine-forests-these have been flung together by the Great Creator in unparalleled profusion.
+This wonderful mountain region offers a remarkable welcome to those who leave the railway and tarry awhile.
+Snow-clad peaks, gleaming white peaks, gleaming white glaciers, rugged precipices, waterfalls, foaming torrents, canyons, beautiful lakes set in the heart of pine-forests-these have been flung together by the Great Creator in unparalleled profusion.